Home Energy Upgrade Loan Scheme

 • not be tax resident in a non-compliant jurisdiction

-• have been paid a grant under a SEAI scheme for the purpose of funding (in part) the energy efficiency investment under the scheme
+• be availing of a grant under a SEAI schemes for the purpose of funding (in part) the energy efficiency investment under the scheme, and

-Additional selected eligibility criteria (including criteria in relation to the loan and the property/properties in respect of which the energy efficiency upgrade is being sought) are set out in the Terms & Conditions section.
+Additional selected eligibility criteria (including criteria in relation to the loan and the property/properties receiving the energy efficiency upgrade) are set out in the Terms & Conditions section below.

-The legal documents issued by the scheme finance providers will contain the full terms and conditions (including the full list of eligibility criteria) applicable to the scheme.
+Please note – The legal documents issued by the scheme finance providers will contain the scheme’s full terms and conditions (including the full list of eligibility criteria).
+This website is legally non-binding and should be used for guidance purposes only.

-A person that does not meet the eligibility criteria for the scheme.
-Additional selected eligibility criteria (including criteria in relation to the loan and the property/properties in respect of which the energy efficiency upgrade is being sought) are set out in the Terms & Conditions section.
+Anybody who does not meet the eligibility criteria for the scheme.
+Additional selected eligibility criteria (including criteria in relation to the loan and the property/properties receiving the energy efficiency upgrade) are set out in the Terms & Conditions section below.

 Interest Rates